 How much do you need, exactly?

 The general rule of thumb with emergency funds is to have three to six months of your net income set aside for an emergency.
 Ideally, you’d set aside three months if you have a dual-income household, and six months if you have a single-income household.
-(The idea is that if you have a dual-income household, the chances of both of you losing your job are slim… but the pandemic taught us that sometimes the worst really does happen.
-The goal is that you have enough set aside in your emergency fund to make you feel like you have cushion that will last you until you can get “back on your feet.”)
+(The idea is that if you have a dual-income household, the chances of both of you losing your job are slim.
+The goal is that you have enough set aside in your emergency fund to make you feel like you have a cushion that will last you until you can get “back on your feet.”)
 Yes, that’s a lot of cash, but the goal isn’t to save it as quickly as possible — the goal is consistency, and saving wherever and whenever possible.

 5 Ways To Save For Your Emergency Fund This Year